SCR Grants

 Notable Numbers

-Through this program, ALCA is able to empower artists and nurture the arts throughout the Adirondack Quad-County region encompassing Clinton, Essex, Franklin, and Hamilton counties, including the Haudenosaunee tribal community of Akwesasne.
+Through this program, ALCA helps to empower artists and nurture the arts throughout the Adirondack Quad-County region encompassing Clinton, Essex, Franklin, and Hamilton counties, and the Haudenosaunee tribal community of Akwesasne.

 -

-With NYSCA's continued support, ALCA has tripled the amount of regrants awarded to Adirondack artists and arts organizations over the past three years - from $91,000 in 2022 to $291,000 in 2024.
+With NYSCA's continued support, ALCA has tripled the amount of regrants awarded to Adirondack artists and arts organizations over the past three years - from $91,000 in 2022 to $285,000 per year in 2024 and 2025.

 -

-Including the 2021-22 Restart New York Mini-Grants that NYSCA provided to arts and cultural organizations to help offset the impact of the COVID-19 pandemic, ALCA has supported organizations and artists with a total of $631,500 in arts funding since 2021.
+Including the 2021-22 Restart New York Mini-Grants that NYSCA provided to arts and cultural organizations to help offset the impact of the COVID-19 pandemic, ALCA has supported organizations and artists with a total of more than $1 million in arts funding since 2021.

 -